Border reivers: Legislation

-Border surnames and clans
+Border surnames

+Surnames in the Anglo-Scottish Borders were not merely hereditary identifiers, but functioned as markers of kinship and power.
+These familial groups emerged during a period of sustained conflict, particularly following the Scottish Wars of Independence, where the need for organized, often violent, defense and raiding operations reshaped social and political structures along the frontier.

 A variety of terms describe the Border families, such as the "Riding Surnames" and the "Graynes" thereof.
+Alongside the standard surnames, a distinct class of 'gentleman' Surnames emerged, highlighting that clannism, self-defense, and clan loyalty were not limited to poorer highland communities.
+The Surnames could be broken down into smaller community groups, for example in the 1520s, the Charltons of Tynesdale were made up of four 'Bands': Hesleyside, Billingham, Shitlington, and the Bower.

+Surnames, understood as defensive kinship groups, weren't recorded until 1498 in a royal precept issued to the sheriff of Northumberland that the term "Surnames" was used to describe certain families inhabiting Tynedale and Redesdale.
+Though it is generally assumed that these kinship groups emerged as a consequence of the Scottish Wars of Independence.

 This can be equated to the system of the Highland Clans and their septs. e.g. Clan Donald and Clan MacDonald of Sleat, can be compared with the Scotts of Buccleuch and the Scotts of Harden and elsewhere.
-Both Border Graynes and Highland septs, however, had the essential feature of patriarchal leadership by the chief of the name, and had territories in which most of their kindred lived.
-Border families did practice customs similar to those of the Gaels, such as tutorship when an heir who was a minor succeeded to the chiefship, and giving bonds of manrent.
+Both Border Graynes and Highland septs, however, had the essential feature of patriarchal leadership by the chief of the name, known as 'Heidsman' in the Borders and had territories in which most of their kindred lived.

 In an Act of the Scottish Parliament of 1587 there is the description of the "Chiftanis and chieffis of all clannis ... duelland in the hielands or bordouris" – thus using the words 'clan' and 'chief' to describe both Highland and Lowland families.
 The act goes on to list the various Border clans.
 Later, Sir George MacKenzie of Rosehaugh, the Lord Advocate (Attorney General), writing in 1680 said "By the term 'chief' we call the representative of the family from the word chef or head and in the Irish (Gaelic) with us the chief of the family is called the head of the clan".
 Thus, the words chief or head, and clan or family, are interchangeable.
 It is therefore possible to talk of the MacDonald family or the Maxwell clan.
 The idea that Highlanders should be listed as clans while the Lowlanders are listed as families originated as a 19th-century convention.